uidaholib/HJCCC_source/pages/about.md

 This research was supported in part by the University of Idaho’s John Calhoun Smith Memorial Fund and a Summer Research Fellowship at the Center for Digital Inquiry and Learning.
 Research eas facilitated through the [Burke Museum of Natural History and Culture](http://www.burkemuseum.org/) at the University of Washington, the US Air Force, the [Asian American Comparative Collection](http://webpages.uidaho.edu/aacc/) at the University of Idaho, the [University of Idaho Library’s Digital Initiatives Program](https://www.lib.uidaho.edu/digital/about.html), and the [Center for Digital Inquiry and Learning](https://cdil.lib.uidaho.edu/).
 Priscilla Wegars, volunteer curator of the Asian American Comparative Collection at the University of Idaho Laboratory of Anthropology, served as peer reviewer for the collection.
 Japanese ceramics experts Leland E. Bibb and Louise Allison Cort provided information and expertise invaluable to this research.
-The information presented on these pages also owes a great deal to other researchers whose works are cited on the [Resources page].
+The information presented on these pages also owes a great deal to other researchers whose works are cited on the [Resources page](https://uidaholib.github.io/HJCCC_source/resources/).

 ### Data